by Workplace Healing, INC.

 We may use various technologies to collect information from your electronic device about your activities on our Site.
 We may collect and store non-personally identifying information through cookies, log files, clear gifs (commonly known as “web beacons”), and third parties to profile user activity and preferences.
 Technical and specification information about your browser and computer is automatically collected when you use or visit the Site.
 This information may include your Internet Protocol (“IP”) address, your browser type, operating system, access time(s), the content of previously accepted “cookies” from us, and the website address that referred you to our Site.

 Our Site may contain web beacons (also known as “clear gifs”) or similar technologies that gather non-personally identifiable information about your use of our Site.
 Such technology may also be contained in e-mail messages or newsletters from us that allow us to determine whether messages have been accessed.
 The purpose of our use of this technology is so that we may analyze the effectiveness of our marketing efforts, the quality of our Site, and the Services we provide.

 Personal Information About Users Under 18 Years of Age Not Collected

 Information Others May Collect

-To enhance security and promote operational efficiency, the Site utilizes the resources of reputable hosting facilities that are controlled by third parties, including GoDaddy Operating Company, LLC and IONOS.
+To enhance security and promote operational efficiency, the Site utilizes the resources of reputable hosting facilities that are controlled by third parties, including GoDaddy Operating Company, INC. and IONOS.
 Workplace Healing is unable to provide any guarantees or warranties about these third-parties’ retention or usage of your information.

 Information Use and Sharing